MSc / Postgraduate Diploma in the Biodiversity and Taxonomy of Plants

 - expert scientists in taxonomic research institutions

 - in-house specialists

 There are few dedicated training courses that equip future experts to address the problems of taxonomy using a methodology that satisfies the demand identified above.
 A diversity of approaches exists to provide teaching and training in plant systematics and classification, with some universities offering undergraduate courses in plant systematics.

 These are mostly academic rather than practical in emphasis.
 Where post-graduate courses are on offer, access to either teaching staff or well-documented collections is restricted by imperfect infrastructure (e.g. distance between teaching establishment and collections).

-The Edinburgh MSc course in the Biodiversity and Taxonomy of Plants, organised jointly by the Royal Botanic Garden Edinburgh and the University of Edinburgh, has successfully provided such training since 1992.
+The Edinburgh MSc programme in the Biodiversity and Taxonomy of Plants, organised jointly by the Royal Botanic Garden Edinburgh and the University of Edinburgh, has successfully provided such training since 1992.
 It can accommodate 16 MSc students per year.
-The course has been rated world class and the very best of its kind by a recent education review of the garden.
+The programme has been rated world class and the very best of its kind by a recent education review of the garden.

-Forming a bridge between traditional and modern approaches, this course equips students with a wide knowledge of plant diversity and its investigation, combined with instruction in the methods of pure and applied taxonomy.
-The course consists of formal instruction, practical work, essays, research projects and tutorials covering the following major areas:
+Forming a bridge between traditional and modern approaches, this programme equips students with a wide knowledge of plant diversity and its investigation, combined with instruction in the methods of pure and applied taxonomy.
+The programme consists of formal instruction, practical work, essays, research projects and tutorials covering the following major areas: